Infineon/Code-Examples-for-the-ModusToolbox-PSoC-6-SDK/README.md

 [PSoC 6 WiFi-BT Pioneer Kit](http://www.cypress.com/CY8CKIT-062-WiFi-BT): The PSoC 6 WiFi-BT Pioneer Kit enables design and debug of the PSoC 62 MCU and the Murata LBEE5KL1DX Module (CYW4343W WiFi + Bluetooth Combo Chip).
 It includes a TFT display and Cypress' industry-leading CapSense technology.

 [PSoC 6 Wi-Fi BT Prototyping Kit](http://www.cypress.com/cy8cproto-062-4343w) enables design and debug of PSoC 6 MCUs.
-It comes with industry-leading CapSense technology for touch buttons and slider, on-board debugger/programmer with KitProg3, μSD card interface, 512-Mb Quad-SPI NOR flash, PDM-PCM microphone, and a thermistor.
+It comes with industry-leading CapSense technology for touch buttons and slider, on-board debugger/programmer with KitProg3, μSD card interface, 512-Mb Quad-SPI NOR flash, PDM microphone, and a thermistor.
 It also includes a Murata LBEE5KL1DX module, based on the CYW4343W combo device.

 # Technical Resources